-B.A., Barnard College

-J.D., George Washington University
+B.A., Barnard College J.D., George Washington University

-Elizabeth J. Keefer became General Counsel on October 3, 2011 and was appointed Senior Vice President for Administration effective January 20, 2015.
+Elizabeth J. Keefer became General Counsel on October 3, 2011 and added the duties of Senior Vice President for Administration effective January 20, 2015.
 Immediately prior to coming to the University, she was Senior Vice President at TMG Strategies (now McGinn and Company).
 Previously, she was General Counsel at Columbia University for over a decade.
 Earlier in her career, Keefer was General Counsel at Teledyne Inc., a technology company, and a partner in the international law firm of Hughes, Hubbard & Reed.
-Keefer is a Commissioner for the Women's Refugee Commission, an advocacy group that works to improve the lives and defend the rights of refugee and internally displaced women and children.
+Keefer is a member of the bars of the State of Ohio, the State of New York and the District of Columbia.